 Professor Henry Phillips (University of Manchester): 17th-century literature and religious culture.

-Dr Julia Prest (Reader in Early Modern French, University of St Andrews): Early-modern French and francophone theatre (including ballet and opera); theatre and citizenship in Saint-Domingue.
+Dr Julia Prest (University of St Andrews): Early-modern French and francophone theatre (including ballet and opera); theatre and citizenship in Saint-Domingue.

 Professor Richard Scholar (University of Oxford): Early modern French literature and thought; Montaigne; theories of keywords, linguistic structures and literary forms; ‘untranslatable’ French terms in English cultural contexts.